LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Method

 \subsection{Statistical Metrics for Codebook Quality}

 Following the 5 principled desiderata of codebook discussed in Section \ref{sec:conceptualization}, we introduce our computational operalization for each of the dimensions in this subsection.
-Following the standard train-test-split protocol in machine learning, with codebook fitting done on the train set, we perform code prediction on the test set via a retrieval-based selection algorithm similar to the codebook update in iterative refinement procedure.
-After that, we calculate the following metrics of the test codebook.
+Following the standard train–test-split protocol in machine learning, with codebook fitting done on the train set, we perform \emph{code prediction} on the test set via a retrieval-based selection algorithm similar to the codebook update in the iterative refinement procedure: for each test datapoint we retrieve a candidate pool of existing codes using the same semantic+graph retrieval as in Section~3.2, and an LLM then selects (but is not allowed to invent) up to 20 codes from this pool.
+In other words, the test set is coded \emph{deductively} using only the train-derived codebook.